-- An acceptance that other people have different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.
+- An acceptance that other people have different faiths or beliefs to oneself (or have none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.

 - An understanding of the importance of identifying and combatting discrimination.

 At Ropsley Primary School we teach the above by including them in parts of the curriculum at age-appropriate times.
 We also demonstrate how democracy works through their own practice such as our school council and holding balloted debates and mock elections.

 Our teaching resources are from a wide variety of sources and should help pupils to understand a range of faiths.